top of page

 Transmissive.png

-1) Subharmonic Radiating Antenna
+4) Subharmonic Radiating Antennas

 Proper design of space-time modulated structures can lead to unique electromagnetic behaviors.
 In this research project, staggered time-modulation is applied to a loaded monopole antenna to simultaneously perform radiation and subharmonic frequency conversion.
-This allows for low-cost low-frequency oscillators to carryout significant frequency translations.
+This allows for low-cost low-frequency oscillators to carry out significant frequency translations.

 AntennaA.jpg

-2) Modeling of Discrete Synthetic Motion
+5) Modeling of Discrete Synthetic Motion

 Traveling-wave modulation of electromagnetic structures can be leveraged to remove some of the fundamental constraints applied to linear, time-invariant systems.
 This “synthetic motion” removes constraints including energy conservation and time-reversal symmetry.
 Further, spatial discretization introduces photonic bandgaps which can be leveraged for additional functionality like frequency-filtering and group-delay engineering.
 In this research project, efficient numerical and semi-analytical techniques are developed for designing and optimizing discretized media under synthetic motion.
 The procedure is used to design parametric amplifiers, one-way mirrors, and frequency-converters.